gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - The Blueprints page allows for the creation of pre-configured, multi-tier application definitions which can be deployed via the Apps page.
 With this permission the blueprint type of |morpheus| is available.
     - This permission is recommended for those responsible for defining |morpheus|-type Blueprints.
     -
-  * - Provisioning: Blueprint - Terraform
-    - None, Provision, Full
-    - Determines access to Terraform-type Blueprints on the Provisioning > Blueprints page.
-The "Provision" permission allows for provisioning Apps from Terraform Blueprints without the ability to create or edit them.
-    - The Blueprints page allows for the creation of pre-configured, multi-tier application definitions which can be deployed via the Apps page.
-With this permission the blueprint type of Terraform is available.
-    - This permission is recommended for those responsible for defining Terraform blueprints.
-    -
   * - Provisioning: Blueprints - ARM
     - None, Provision, Full
     - Determines access to ARM-type Blueprints on the Provisioning > Blueprints page.
 The "Provision" permission allows for provisioning Apps from ARM Blueprints without the ability to create or edit them.